2000 Major League Baseball postseason: (2) St. Louis Cardinals vs. (3) Atlanta Braves

-This was the third postseason meeting between the Cardinals and Braves.
-They previously met in the NLCS in 1996, which the Braves won in seven games after trailing in the series three games to one.
+This was the third postseason meeting between the Cardinals and Braves (1982, 1996), and their first meeting outside of the NLCS.
 The Cardinals swept the defending National League champion Braves to advance to the NLCS for the second time in four years, ending the Braves’ eight-year NLCS appearance streak.

 The series was not close - the Cardinals completely dominated the Braves in this series.
 In Game 1, the Cardinals’ offense overwhelmed Greg Maddux and their bullpen held off a late rally by the Braves to win 7-5.
 In Game 2, Will Clark, Carlos Hernández, and Ray Lankford chased Tom Glavine from the mound as the Cardinals blew out the Braves to take a 2-0 series lead headed to Atlanta.
 Fernando Viña and Jim Edmonds led the way for the Cardinals’ offense in Game 3 in yet another blowout win to complete the sweep.

 The Cardinals and Braves would meet in the postseason two more times - in the Wild Card Game in 2012, and the NLDS in 2019, both won by the Cardinals.